Day Trip Guide to Enchanted Rock: A Natural Wonder of Texas

 Group Camp (Buzzard’s Post)

 This campsite is for large groups of campers.
 The Group Camp has a private entrance and dedicated parking (with 25 parking spaces).
-To get to this camp, you must hike 0.75 miles or about 1.5 miles roundtrip.
+To get to this camp, you must hike 0.75 miles or about 1.5 miles round-trip.

 Number of people allowed on site: 50